-Bible and Religion Minor
+Bible and Theology Minor

-Requirements for a Minor in Bible and Religion (18 credits)
+Requirements for a Minor in Bible and Theology (18 credits)

-12 credits from Bible and Religion, Greek and/or Hebrew 6 credits from Cross-Cultural Studies and/or Youth and Family Ministries At least 12 of the 18 credits must be at the 300- or 400-level
+12 credits from Bible and Theology or Greek 6 credits from Christian Ministries At least 12 of the 18 credits must be at the 300- or 400-level

-The Bible and Religion minor is designed to assist students to strengthen their understanding of the Bible and explore the relationship between it and their major discipline.
+The Bible and Theology minor is designed to assist students to strengthen their understanding of the Bible and explore the relationship between it and their major discipline.
 It seeks to prepare students to be biblically informed agents of renewal and reconciliation in the world.

-Youth and Family Ministries Minor
+Youth and Family Minor

-The Youth and Family Ministries minor is designed specifically for students who wish to explore their gifts in children's, youth, and/or family ministries while earning a separate specialized degree.
+The Youth and Family minor is designed specifically for students who wish to explore their gifts in children's, youth, and/or family ministries while earning a separate specialized degree.
 The program intends to provide learners with broad knowledge and basic skills necessary for serving the needs of the church in these vital areas.

-Requirements of a Minor in Youth and Family Ministries (18 credits)
+Requirements of a Minor in Youth and Family (18 credits)

-Youth and Family Ministries Core (12 credits)
+Youth and Family Core (12 credits)

-- YM 203 Foundations of Youth and Family Ministries (3) - YM 380 Administrative Ministry & Organization (3) - YM 401 Spiritual Formation and Faith Development (3) - YM 407 Contemporary Youth Culture and Programming (3)
+YM 203 Foundations of Youth and Family (3)

+YM 380 Administrative Ministry & Organization (3)

+YM 401 Spiritual Formation and Faith Development (3)

+YM 407 Contemporary Youth Culture and Programming (3)

-Youth and Family Ministries Required Electives (6 credits)
+Youth and Family Required Electives (6 credits)